gohkokhan/covid19_JHU_dashboard/README.md

 # covid19_JHU_dashboard

-You can now access to the latest data from JHU dashboard every 20 minutes.
+You can now access to the latest data from JHU dashboard every 20 minutes. *Note that if there is nothing new in the data, the updated time would be longer than 20 minutes

 It's in the file: **real-time_JHU_data.json**